 - The subclade Y4460 has many representatives in the northern Europe, and very few in the eastern Balkans.
 Some of the Y4460 people in Ukraine, Belarus, Poland… are positive for the oldest branches of this subclade, and all Y4460 people in Greece, Macedonia, Bulgaria… carry the oldest lineages.
 None of the younger branches (from Y3106 downwards), which represent the majority in eastern and western Slavic countries, can be found in the Balkans!
 This could mean that:

-In either case, this is a crucial piece of information: there was no subsequent migration (in the 6th, 7th, or later centuries) to the Balkans which could have brought the younger branches.
+In either case, this is the crucial piece of information: there was no subsequent migration (in the 6th, 7th, or later centuries) to the Balkans which could have brought the younger branches.

 - The subclade S17250 was, according to the available data /yfull.com/tree/I-L621, I2a FTDNA project, and various national DNA projects/, undoubtedly formed in the Balkans, but something indeed extraordinary happened 2300-1850 years ago.
 As it is supposed, this is when the sub-branches PH908 and Y4882 appeared.
-And, for now, it appears that PH908 was born in the western Balkan, and Y4882 in central Europe.
+And, for now, it appears that PH908 (which is, by the way, older) was born in the western Balkan, and Y4882 in central Europe.

 There are two historical realities which support the Balkan origin hypothesis of PH908.